thetrevorharmon/thetrevorharmon.com/src/content/blog/2024/const-isnt-constant/const-isnt-constant.md

 link: 'https://youtu.be/8117-JmjgOA?t=5065'
 ---

-In every Javascript app I've worked on, the linter has enforced preference towards `let` over `const`.
+In every Javascript app I've worked on, the linter has enforced preference towards `const` over `let`.
 And yet I've always wondered why code like this is valid Javascript:

 ```tsx
 const user = {